Interstellar-2014

 Grade: B-

-A science-fiction/futuristic epic with a run time of nearly three hours, it is complex and intricate.
+Science-fiction/futuristic epic with a run time of nearly three hours and is complex and intricate.
 It is the latest offering by director Christopher Nolan.

-The film reminds me of Inception with an obvious homage to 2001: A Space Odyssey, the former directed by Nolan, but not quite as compelling from a story point of view as Inception was.
+The film reminds me of Inception (2010) with an obvious homage to 2001: A Space Odyssey (1968), the former directed by Nolan, but not quite as compelling from a story point of view as Inception was.

 By too intelligent, I mean too complex.
-As I review the film, I see two halves to it- the story side and the visual side.
-In Interstellar, both are essential components and one fails and one marvel.
+As I review the film, I see two halves-the story side and the visual side.
+In Interstellar, both are essential components and one fails and one marvels.

-If I am to attempt to summarize the story it goes something like this- Matthew McConaughey plays Cooper, a widowed, former space expert stuck in a small town in the mid-west, where he begrudgingly runs a farm, living out an unsatisfying existence.
+The story goes something like this.
+Matthew McConaughey plays Cooper, a widowed, former space expert stuck in a small town in the mid-west, where he begrudgingly runs a farm, living out an unsatisfying existence.

-One day, a dust pattern with coordinates lead Cooper and Murphy to a secret NASA team intent on finding other worlds and thereby attempting to save Earth.
+One day, a dust pattern with coordinates leads Cooper and Murphy to a secret NASA team intent on finding other worlds and attempting to save Earth.
 The team is led by Dr. Brand, a college professor, and science wizard, played by Michael Caine.

 Cooper, naturally, is chosen to lead the venture, which could take him away from his family for years.
 He accepts much to Murphy’s chagrin.
 Once in outer space- assisted by Amelia Brand (Dr. Brand’s daughter), the team embarks on an endless mission leading them to different planets and one strange encounter with a rebel astronaut (played wastefully by Matt Damon).